gijs/applitude/index.md

 ![iApplause demo application editor](demo_ide.png)

 And there is a code generator which generates iPhone applications from such DSL documents.
 The generated code is kept small and tidied up by making use of runtime components wherever possible.
-Have a look at [examples/demo/Generated](https://github.com/ralfebert/iApplause/tree/master/examples/demo/Generated) to see the generated code for `demo.applause`.
+Have a look at [examples/demo/Generated](https://github.com/ralfebert/iApplause/tree/master/examples/demo/Generated) to see the generated code for `demo.app`.

 ## Words of warning